 What is JIA?

-Juvenile idiopathic arthritis (JIA) also known as juvenile rheumatoid arthritis is a childhood disease that affects the joints.
+Juvenile idiopathic arthritis (JIA) is a childhood disease that affects the joints.
 There are several different types of JIA, including systemic JIA

 Systemic JIA causes high, spiking fevers, rash and joint aches.
 The word ‘systemic’ means that it affects the entire body.
 Systemic JIA usually begins when a child is between five and 10 years old, and it affects boys and girls equally.